Free OSHA GHS Training

 OSHA mandated changes to its hazard communication standard (HCS), and aligned itself with the Globally Harmonized System (GHS) in 2012.
-The first deadline for training employees on the changes passed on December 1, 2013.
-Full implementation deadline is June 1, 2015.
+The first deadline for training employees on the changes passed on December 1, 2013, and was fully implemented on June 1, 2015.

-were set for its mandated changes. that chemical manufacturers and importers are required to prepare Safety Data Sheets (SDS) and Globally Harmonized System (GHS) aligned labels for the chemicals and hazardous materials they ship, this initiative is known as HazCom 2012.
+Part of these mandated changes dictate that chemical manufacturers and importers are required to prepare Safety Data Sheets (SDS) and Globally Harmonized System (GHS) aligned labels for the chemicals and hazardous materials they ship.
+This initiative is known as HazCom 2012.
 As an employer you are responsible for training your employees so they understand GHS labels and know how to find and read the SDS.

 GHS labels include more information than the old RTK labels.
 Previously, when there was a spill or accident, workers had to quickly find and be able to read the MSDS.
 With GHS labels they have the needed information on the label.

-a GHS and SDS training deadline which passed on December 1, 2013.
+The GHS and SDS training deadline was passed on December 1, 2013.
 GHS labels and SDSs started arriving in your workplace before that.
-The deadline to transition to full use of HazCom 2012 which includes the use of the GHS aligned labels is June, 2015.
+The deadline to transition to full use of HazCom 2012 which includes the use of the GHS aligned labels was June 2015.